(Position at 1 June 2023)

 This was completed as part of the developer's planning application/permission during 2009 and 2010.

 Landbuild Ltd completed their advanced works as programmed at the end of November 2020 for the advanced vegetation clearance and drainage investigations/remedials at the junction.
 Utility investigations have also been completed.

-An additional landscape and plants plan have been added (see below), which indicates the landscape mitigation that will be included in the scheme.
+An additional landscape and planting plan has been added (see below), which outlines the landscape mitigation that has been included in the scheme.
 Bat boxes were also provided as part of the advanced works to replace potential roosts lost due to the initial clearance works.